billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 # Streaming Azure Blob Range-Requests

 First we need to add the Azure Blob Storage NuGet package.
-We were using version 12.9.1.
-The project file contains:
+We were using version 12.9.1, so the .csproj file contains:

 ```xml
 <PackageReference Include="Azure.Storage.Blobs" Version="12.9.1" />
 ```

-To make the web server more realistic, lets update it to use controllers.
+Now to add the ASP.NET Core controller endpoints to return the blob content.
 The `program.cs` is updated with two additional lines to look like the below:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);